lkinch/VWS-Open-Source/README.md

 docker-compose up -d myapp
 ```

+Note: You may need to create the directory mysql-data in the project folder, if you do please let me know so that I can add it to the readme (or submit a PR
+to add it yourself).
+Thanks.

 ### 3.6 Step Six

 The database needs to be created, tables made, and created through php's Spark file.
 To do this run the following: